 Thanks to its extensive investments in motorways, Slovenia's density of motorways in 2009 was almost twice the EU-27 average.
 In light of the fact that Slovenia is a transit country, this represents an additional challenge in meeting the national target for GHG emissions reduction in the sectors not covered by the EU Emissions Trading System (non-EU ETS sectors) in the framework of Europe 2020.
-In the framework of priority axis 7 the majority of the ESI Funds support will be allocated to investments in rail infrastructure, which is the condition for shifting freight from road to rail and enhancing the safety and competitiveness of rail transport.
+Under priority axis 7 the majority of the ESI Funds support will be allocated to investments in rail infrastructure, which is the condition for shifting freight from road to rail and enhancing the safety and competitiveness of rail transport.
 Hence, investments in the rail system will support development priorities set out in the EU Strategy for the Danube Region, remove bottlenecks in the TEN-T network, improve cross-border connections and increase throughput/performance on existing lines.
-Preparations for the investment cycle in the core TEN-T network in the Mediterranean and Baltic-Adriatic corridor will also be underway.
+Preparations for the investment cycle in the core TEN-T network in the Mediterranean and Baltic-Adriatic corridor will also be pursued.
 By developing the rail and other intermodal transport infrastructure Slovenia will take advantage of its potentials for developing its transport logistic branch.
-Last miles links to the TEN-T network and the funding of projects under the CEF are envisaged to this end.
+The final miles of links to the TEN-T network and the funding of projects under the CEF are envisaged to this end.

-A smaller segment of the ESI Funds support will be allocated to investments in motorways with the aim of removing bottlenecks on the TEN-T network, improving cross-border connections with the neighbouring countries and shortening the time needed to cross the border.
-With a view to strengthening regional development potential and safeguarding jobs, the country seeks to improve accessibility to the existing TEN-T network and the quality of life, as well as sustain the development of the economy in all Slovenian regions by continuing to implement projects of road transport infrastructure on the so-called development axes.
-The latter represent secondary transverse connections and establish links between centres of national importance.
+A smaller segment of the ESI Funds support will be allocated to investments in motorways, with the aim of removing bottlenecks on the TEN-T network, improving cross-border connections with neighbouring countries and shortening the time needed to cross the border.
+With a view to strengthening regional development potential and safeguarding jobs, the country seeks to improve accessibility to the existing TEN-T network and the quality of life, as well as sustain the development of the economy in all Slovenian regions by continuing to implement projects of road transport infrastructure on what are called the development axes.
+These represent secondary transverse connections and establish links between centres of national importance.
 They also ensure transport connections with centres of international importance in neighbouring countries and foreign influence areas.
-Investments in road infrastructure will primarily focus on the cohesion region Vzhodna Slovenija.
+Investments in road infrastructure will primarily focus on the cohesion region of Vzhodna Slovenija.

-Considering its extremely favourable geostrategic position in terms of supplying markets of the Central and Eastern Europe, the Port of Koper is one of the most important strategic platforms, particularly in terms of intercontinental trade between European markets and emerging markets in the East via the Suez Canal.
-Investing in the development of an appropriate port infrastructure is an essential building block in establishing the pan-European multimodal network in which the Mediterranean and Baltic corridor is connected with the sea lanes in the Adriatic-Ionian corridor.
-In order to increase the competitiveness of maritime transport, Slovenia needs to work on developing the internationally-significant Port of Koper, upgrading it and modernising its rail connections with the TEN-T network.
-Slovenia will allocate ESI Funds support to ensure safe conditions for navigation in waterways intended for international navigation in territorial waters and the internal waterways of the Republic of Slovenia.
-The responsibility for the development of port infrastructure lies with the concessionaire who intends to compete for funds under the Connecting Europe Facility (CEF) instrument or other EU funds which are granted on the basis of annual or multi-annual calls for proposals.
-All investments will be implemented in compliance with Slovenian and EU legislation on the protection of the environment and waters.
+Considering its extremely favourable geostrategic position in terms of supplying the markets of Central and Eastern Europe, the Port of Koper is one of the most important strategic platforms, particularly in terms of intercontinental trade between European markets and emerging markets in the East via the Suez Canal.
+Investing in the development of adequate port infrastructure is an essential building block in establishing the pan-European multimodal network in which the Mediterranean and Baltic corridor is connected with the sea lanes in the Adriatic-Ionian corridor.
+In order to increase the competitiveness of maritime transport, Slovenia needs to work on developing the internationally important Port of Koper, upgrading it and modernising its rail connections with the TEN-T network.
+Slovenia will allocate ESI Funds support to ensure safe conditions for navigation in waterways intended for international navigation in territorial waters and Slovenian internal waterways.
+The responsibility for the development of port infrastructure lies with the concessionaire, who intends to compete for funds under the Connecting Europe Facility (CEF) instrument or other EU funds which are granted on the basis of annual or multi-annual calls for proposals.
+All investments will be implemented in compliance with

+Slovenian and EU legislation on the protection of the environment and waters.